-Honestly, designing in The Wild is a lot of fun.
+Honestly, The Wild is a lot of fun.
 Having this new platform to work with has inspired our design team to be more creative.
 Now that we experience a space in real-time alongside the creative development, we can make quicker decisions.
 As a creative director, I can be more precise with feedback and direction.

 “Although we are creating 10,000 sqft spaces, we are presenting on 11'X17' paper.
 It requires a lot of pages and a ton of written explanation.
 Putting our clients inside a designed space is a better overall experience leading to a better conversation.”

 Finding a New Realm of Design Possibilities in VR

 Why did you choose The Wild?

 We learned about The Wild through one of our ENGIN alumni currently at adidas.
 I believe it was for a Kohls presentation, which was unique because they wanted it in VR.
 We shared our 3D model and The Wild converted it into a live virtual space.
 We were sold.

 What is your favorite feature in The Wild and why?

 Our favorite feature is the camera.
 I love the entire camera feel because you are able to easily capture a live feed.
 Capturing the space is really helpful for our creative process—and it’s rad because you just set the camera and go.